Perspective | Why this Champions League final represents a huge step forward for U.S. men’s soccer

-Now take in what will occur Saturday at a Portuguese stadium: A young American attacker who commanded a U.S.-record transfer fee two years ago and a goalkeeper who passed through the NCAA and MLS before also landing in the English Premier League will collide in club soccer’s biggest spectacle, the UEFA Champions League final.
+Now take in what will occur Saturday at a stadium in Portugal: A young American attacker who commanded a U.S.-record transfer fee two years ago and a goalkeeper who passed through the NCAA and MLS before also landing in the English Premier League will collide in club soccer’s biggest spectacle, the UEFA Champions League final.

 “I get goose bumps thinking about it,” Gregg Berhalter, the U.S. national team coach, said of Chelsea’s Christian Pulisic and Manchester City’s Zack Steffen being in uniform at Estádio do Dragão in Porto.

-Pulisic and Steffen would not be the first Americans to play for European, and by extension, global supremacy.
+Pulisic and Steffen would not be the first Americans to play for European and, by extension, global supremacy.
 In 1997, at age 20, American Jovan Kirovski was a member of Borussia Dortmund’s championship team but wasn’t in uniform for the final.
-In 2013, Neven Subotic, who represented U.S. youth squads before switching to Serbia on the senior level, started for runner-up Borussia Dortmund.
+In 2013, Neven Subotic, who represented U.S. youth squads before he switched to Serbia on the senior level, started for runner-up Borussia Dortmund.

 But for the first time Saturday, an active member of the U.S. men’s national team will step onto the victory platform and celebrate with the silver trophy amid a blizzard of confetti in front of a global TV audience approaching 400 million, four times U.S. viewership of the Super Bowl.